datalimited/global-status-estimates/README.md

 `ensemble_method` The version of the superensemble model used. `full_ensemble` Is the full ensemble including all 4 individual estimates. `fao_cmsy`, for example, excludes CMSY because it did not converge or was not available.

 `ensemble` contains the superensemble estimate of B/Bmsy.

+The raw input data files are in the folder `data-raw`.
+This folder can be mostly ignored and is there so that the R code is reproducible.

+The file `fit-ensemble.Rmd` generates the ensemble model based on a simulated data set and fit this model to the FAO data.

 ## Caveats